alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 }
 ```

-> :warning: The `netbiosName` field must have a maximum length of 15 characters.
+> :warning: The `shmId` field must have a maximum of 7 characters.

 ### :green_apple: SRE configuration properties